Human trafficking in the United States: 2024 Department of State report

 While the findings represent the government's best estimate, the authors caution that "the data described in this report reflect the information that was available to, and entered by, these state and local law enforcement agencies", and such data systems are still being established and are likely not recording all incidents.

-2011 Department of State report

-According to the Department of State, the U.S. was identified as a Tier 1 country with unspecified federal agencies charging 181 individuals with trafficking other humans and obtaining 141 convictions in 103 human trafficking prosecutions.
-Of the prosecutions reported by the Department of State, 32 were labor trafficking cases and 71 were sex trafficking cases.

 Immigration and Customs Enforcement

-In 2009, ICE initiated 566 cases.
-These investigations led to 388 criminal arrests, more than double the number of arrests from the previous fiscal year, resulting in 148 indictments and 165 convictions.
+In 2024, ICE made 113,431 administrative arrests and 33,243 at large arrests.
+As a critical component in stopping human trafficking, HSI partners with law enforcement agencies to prevent and break down criminal organizations dedicated to trafficking activities.

 Federal Bureau of Investigation

-The San Diego division of the FBI announced in August 2022 agents rescued at least 17 potential victims as part of a nationwide operation.
+The FBI is the lead federal agency in the US to fight human trafficking, with a focus on both sex and labor trafficking with a strong focus on victim protection.